 Different Types of Adhesives and Characteristics of Adhesive Film:

-Any substances capable of holding materials together by surface attachment are called as adhesives for example mastisol liquid adhesive, acrylic adhesive and headliner adhesive.
-Those materials that are attached by an adhesive are called adherends, while method of fixing each adherent by means of adhesive is known as bonding and the whole set up of the fixed adherents and adhesive is called a bond.
+Any substances capable of holding materials together by surface attachment are called as adhesives, for example, mastisol liquid adhesive, acrylic adhesive and headliner adhesive.
+Those materials that are attached by an adhesive are called adherends, while the method of fixing each adherent by means of an adhesive is known as bonding and the whole set up of the fixed adherents and adhesive is called a bond.

 Let’s know how to judge the quality of an adhesive

 - A strength of bond setting on drying and